Millburn, New Jersey: Education

 Millburn High School with 1,319 students in grades 9–12.

 In its 2015 report on "America's Top High Schools", Newsweek ranked Millburn the #1 open-admission and #4 non-magnet school in the nation.
 It placed 13th overall in the U.S. and 8th in the state among all participating public high schools (including selective admission and magnet schools).
 All schools ranked above Millburn are selective enrollment per their respective websites and are listed as magnet programs on Wikipedia.

 The district's high school was the fifth-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 8th in the state of 328 schools in 2012, after being ranked 1st in 2010 out of 322 schools listed.
 The magazine also ranked Millburn as the top high school in New Jersey in its 2008 rankings.

 The influx of younger families into the community has led to significant growth in public school enrollment, with enrollment doubling from 1990 to 2007.

 Far Brook School is a private, nonsectarian coeducational day school located in the Short Hills section of Millburn, serving students in nursery through eighth grade, with a 2018–2019 total enrollment of 224 students.
 The Pingry School's Lower School (K–6) campus is located in Short Hills.

 St. Rose of Lima Academy is a Catholic school with 260 students in Pre-K–3 on through 8th grade, operating under the auspices of the Archdiocese of Newark, that was established in 1869 and granted academy status in 2008.
 In September 2013, the St. Rose of Lima Academy was one of 15 schools in New Jersey to be recognized by the United States Department of Education as part of the National Blue Ribbon Schools Program, an award called the "most prestigious honor in the United States' education system" and which Education Secretary Arne Duncan described as honoring schools that "represent examples of educational excellence".

+Media

+Newspapers

+Millburn's first newspaper was The New Jersey Monitor, which was published in 1879 by Sydney Genung.
+The Monitor would be unable to financially compete in Millburn due to the Long Depression, and the opening of a much cheaper paper; The Budget which was opened the same year by A. S. Ovebmiller.
+The Monitor would eventually move to nearby Westfield in 1880.
+Unlike The Monitor which was printed in Madison and then shipped to Millburn residents, The Budget was printed in Millburn.
+However, The Budget would see competition from The Item, a smaller, higher-end newspaper that primarily targeted the Short Hills community and eventually drove The Budget out of business.
+The Item was opened in 1888 by Cf. Wright and is still in operation today.